-MaineDOT requires periodic Title VI Program training to include the following office and bureaus: Project of Development (including Multimodal, Property, Highway and Bridge), Planning, Environment and Maintenance and Operations.
-The Civil Rights Office has requested such comprehensive training from FHWA's Resource Center and it was scheduled to occur in May, 2020; however, due to the social distancing restrictions imposed by the COVID pandemic, the training was rescheduled and took place via teleconference in October, 2020.
+MaineDOT requires periodic Title VI Program training to include the following office and bureaus: Project Development (including Multimodal Program, Property Office, Highway and Bridge), Planning, Safety Office, Environment and Maintenance and Operations.
+The Civil Rights Office has requested such comprehensive training from FHWA's Resource Center but this has not yet been available.
 In addition, upon the promotion or reassignment of any of these positions, the Title VI Coordinator will request to meet with that individual to conduct training to familiarize the employee with the Title VI obligations related to his/her program area as well as the best practices for carrying out those requirements.
 The Title VI Coordinator will schedule Title VI related training to address regulatory changes, as appropriate.